Represent practical situations to model addition and sharing (ACMNA004)

 Describe position and movement (ACMMG010)

-Answer yes/no questions to collect information (ACMSP011)
+Answer yes/no questions to collect information and make simple inferences (ACMSP011)

 By the end of the Foundation year, students make connections between number names, numerals and quantities up to 10.
 They compare objects using mass, length and capacity.
 Students connect events and the days of the week.
 They explain the order and duration of events.
 They use appropriate language to describe location.